Bias of Damped Lyman-$\alpha$ systems from their cross-correlation with CMB lensing: Introduction

 On the other hand, DLAs are very interesting astrophysical objects themselves, since they contain large amounts of neutral hydrogen and are thought to play a key role in the formation of galaxies at high redshift.
 They are also considered to be the main source of emission in ongoing and future 21cm surveys \cite{2015aska.confE..17A,2014SPIE.9145E..22B,Newburgh2016:1607.02059v1}, where most of the signal is expected to come from galaxies with a high density of neutral hydrogen.
 Understanding the distribution of neutral hydrogen as traced by DLAs will allow us to make better predictions for the amplitude of the 21cm signal, which is currently uncertain by a factor of a few \cite{2012ApJ...750...38M,2015aska.confE..21S,2017MNRAS.471.1788C}.

-A first measurement of the clustering strength of DLAs was presented in \cite{2012JCAP...11..059F}.
-Using quasar spectra from the ninth data release (DR9, \cite{2012ApJS..203...21A}) of the Sloan Digital Sky Survey (SDSS-III, \cite{2011AJ....142...72E}), in particular from the Baryon Oscillation Spectroscopic Survey (BOSS, \cite{2013AJ....145...10D}), the authors were able to measure at high significance the cross-correlation of DLAs with the \lya\ forest absorption.
+Unfortunately, the low number density of DLAs prevents a direct measurement of their bias from the amplitude of their auto-correlation.
+However, a first measurement of the clustering strength of DLAs was presented in \cite{2012JCAP...11..059F}.
+For this, the authors used quasar spectra from the ninth data release (DR9, \cite{2012ApJS..203...21A}) of the Sloan Digital Sky Survey (SDSS-III, \cite{2011AJ....142...72E}), in particular from the Baryon Oscillation Spectroscopic Survey (BOSS, \cite{2013AJ....145...10D}), to measure at high significance the cross-correlation of DLAs with the \lya\ forest absorption.
 Assuming a cosmological model, as well as bias parameters for the \lya\ forest, they presented an estimate of the DLA bias of $\bdla = 2.17 \pm 0.20$.
 Recently, this result has been confirmed by \cite{2018MNRAS.473.3019P}, who used a similar technique on the twelfth data release (DR12, \cite{2015ApJS..219...12A}) of SDSS-III to present an updated measurement of $\bdla = 1.99 \pm 0.11$.

 These results came as a surprise, since they imply that DLAs are hosted by rare and massive halos, with typical masses upwards of $\sim 10^{11} \hMs$.
 On the other hand, most hydrodynamical simulations predict that DLAs should have a lower clustering strength, since the main contribution to the total HI density in simulations comes from halos of smaller mass \cite{1997ApJ...484...31G,2008MNRAS.390.1349P}, except when strong galactic winds are included \cite{2007ApJ...660..945N,2009MNRAS.397..411T,2012ApJ...761...54E,2014MNRAS.445.2313B}.
 Resolving these discrepancies might have significant repercussions for the astrophysics of small halos.